Problem Gambling Services

 In response to Coronavirus (COVID-19), the Lewis & Clark Problem Gambling Services has suspended all in-person sessions and will resume via Telehealth or Telephone counseling.
 We are currently accepting new clients.

 Please make sure to leave a voicemail if you are trying to reach us (503) 768-6325.
-You can also contact us by sending an email at email@example.com.
+We will call you back from a blocked number so please make sure you have adjusted the settings on your phone so you can accept our calls.
+Otherwise, you can email us at firstname.lastname@example.org.

 Do you think gambling may be creating problems for you or someone you care about?
 We understand…and we can help.